 Following are some examples of SMART goals for nurses:

 1. I will complete my required CEUs in the next six months.

 2. I will ask every patient about his or her spiritual needs during the next shift that I work.

 3. By March, I will apply to at least three jobs that incorporate my interests and expertise in nursing.

 4. By January 1st, I will have completed all of my goal-specific assignments for school so that they are out of the way and free me up to focus on studying for finals during the month of December.

 5. Within two weeks, I will develop a plan to overcome my fear of charting by asking our charge nurse for help with this task.

 6. I want to educate patients and their families to understand their disease process and the plan of care.

-8. My goal is to be promoted to the position of the head nurse within one year by increasing my attention towards professional development efforts (attending classes, conferences) and focusing on ways to improve clinical care (assessment skills, documentation).
+8. My goal is to be promoted to the position of head nurse within one year by increasing my attention toward professional development efforts (attending classes, and conferences) and focusing on ways to improve clinical care (assessment skills, documentation).

 Now that you know how to write a SMART goal in nursing, it’s time to sit down and get started on creating your own!
 Remember to make them specific, measurable, achievable, relevant, and time-bound for the best results.